Bartender: History

-After the rise of the cocktail in the early 20th century, Americans were faced with prohibition laws from the Federal government.
-However, bartending culture remained alive throughout prohibition.
-Working in underground speakeasies, bartenders continued to provide their patrons with delicious cocktails.
-In fact, familiar cocktails, such as the gin and tonic, were invented during the Prohibition Era.
-Following the suspension of the eighteenth amendment and release of legal booze back into the market, the cocktail era unfortunately took a dip.
+After the rise of the cocktail in the early 20th century, Americans were faced with prohibition laws from the federal government.
+However, bartending culture remained alive throughout prohibition (1920-1933).
+Working in underground speakeasies, bartenders continued to provide their patrons with cocktails.
+Following the suspension of the eighteenth amendment and the release of legal alcohol back into the market, the cocktail era took a dip.
 People drank less and the Great Depression severely limited the ability of people to buy a drink.
 Cocktails started to be limited to the rich and famous.
 The celebrities in Los Angeles took a certain liking to the recipes of the old days.
 But the general population would no longer mix their drinks.
-Individualism was crushed similar to the food industry.
-The industry needed a renaissance and it wasn't until the late 90's that we saw the true re-emergence of the cocktail bar.
+Individualism was crushed, similarly to the food industry.
+The industry needed a renaissance, and it wasn't until the late 90s that the true re-emergence of the cocktail bar occurred.

 The bartending profession was generally a second occupation, used as transitional work for students to gain customer experience or to save money for university fees.
 The reason for this is because bartenders in tipping countries such as Canada and the United States, can make significant money from their tips.
 This view of bartending as a career is changing around the world, however, and bartending has become a profession by choice rather than necessity.
-It includes specialized education — European Bartender School operates in 25 countries.
+It includes specialized education—European Bartender School operates in 25 countries.

 Cocktail competitions such as World Class and Bacardi Legacy have recognized talented bartenders in the past decade and these bartenders, and others, spread the love of cocktails and hospitality throughout the world.
-Kathy Sullivan, owner of Sidecar Bartending, expressed the difficulties with becoming a prolific bartender, comparing the bartender to the drink they make: “In drinks you want balance.
-And you have to be balanced physically, emotionally and mentally.”
+Kathy Sullivan, owner of Sidecar Bartending, expressed the difficulties with becoming a prolific bartender, comparing the bartender to the drink they make: "In drinks you want balance.
+And you have to be balanced physically, emotionally and mentally."

-A professional bartender should master the origin, physical characteristics, taste characteristics, production technology and drinking method of various alcohols, and be able to identify the quality and year of the liquor.
-In addition, the bartender also needs to give reasonable recommendations on what kind of drink the guests need to match with different foods.
-Finally, because cocktails are made up of a base liquor paired with different materials, understanding the physical and chemical effects of base liquor and different materials, and thus the taste differences, is the basis for bartenders to create new drinks.